apartment81/CodingExercicesDay011/README.md

 # CodingExercicesDay011
-- simple Email account creation app that generate email (firstName.lastName@department.company.com) , determine the department, generate a random password, and display all the information.
+- simple Email account creation app that generate email (firstName.lastName@department.company.com) , determine the department, generate a random password and display all the information.